AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 # Add and edit base configurations

 You can create and edit base configurations for edge systems in OCS.
-Once the configuration is complete, export the configuration file to manually apply to the edge system in the field or to deploy the edge module using AVEVA Edge Management.
-You can also use an exported configuration file as a template for configuring other edge systems by importing it during configuration.
+Once the configuration is complete, export the configuration in a text file to manually apply it to the edge system in the field or to deploy it to the edge module using AVEVA Edge Management.
+You can also use an exported configuration text file as a template for configuring other edge systems by importing it.
 Default configurations are available for supported edge system types.
 The maximum size for a configuration file is 16 MB.

 You can create configuration templates for the following edge system types: